workingDog/scalastix/README.md

 Similarly for bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.

-Use the "x_custom" field to add custom properties (as a JsonObject) to any Stix object such as SDO and Observables.
+Custom properties can be added to any Stix objects such as SDO and Observables by adding the custom properties as a JsonObject to the field name "x_custom".

 ### Usage

 In a Scala application the creation of a Stix object can be done as: